25+ Important Places to Visit and Learn About Black History in North Carolina

 Read More: The NC Tripping North Carolina Travel Map

-The African-American Music Trail is the first of a few car-friendly ways to learn about Black history in North Carolina.
-It’s spread across multiple cities and towns in Eastern North Carolina.
+The African-American Music Trail is the first of a few car-friendly ways to learn about North Carolina Black History and Music.
+Itโs spread across multiple cities and towns in Eastern North Carolina.

 Black History Murals